jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 </details> -->

+Let's review the solution.
 In this case we will call the function **handleSubmit** since it's being used to submit the input.

 For now let's also add a console log to confirm the handler is being executed.